 Pepper spray is a popular option to subdue violent incarcerated persons when other de-escalation methods fail.
 It is preferred over options of lethal force in most correctional settings.

-A call just came in from cell block D. They are enroute with an inmate for evaluation after being subdued with several applications of pepper spray following an aggressive incident.
+A call just came in from cell block D. Officers are enroute with an incarcerated patient for evaluation after being subdued with several applications of pepper spray following an aggressive incident.
 Two officers also sustained minor injuries during the take-down.
 What should the nurse prepare to do in the pepper spray evaluation?

 A spray of concentrated capsaicin oil incapacitates most individuals due to the noxious odor and burning of the eyes and skin.
 Concentrations of the pepper oil can range from 5-15% depending on the product used.
 Potential health impact is directly correlated to the strength of concentration.
-If possible, obtain information about the standard products used in your facility to assist with your post-spray assessment.
+If possible, obtain information about the standard products used in your facility before an incident occurs to assist with your post-spray assessment.

 Take Action